 How Much Should You Really Spend on Marketing Per Day?

-There is no single right marketing budget — but once you land on a number, here is how to bake it into your day rate, job price, or square-foot rate instead of quietly eating it.
+There is no single right marketing budget.
+Once you land on a number, here is how to bake it into your day rate, job price, or square-foot rate instead of quietly eating it.

-There is no single right number — but home service contractors commonly land somewhere in the 8–15% of revenue range for marketing, lower in steady maintenance mode and higher while actively growing or under two years old.
+There is no single right number, but home service contractors commonly land somewhere in the 8% to 15% of revenue range for marketing, lower in steady maintenance mode and higher while actively growing or under two years old.
 This calculator will not set that number for you: it takes whatever spend figure you land on and converts it into a per-working-day, per-job, and per-ft² amount to bake straight into your pricing so it never gets silently eaten.

 How to read the inputs